-Constructive dialogue between the Committee and the State Party The simplified reporting procedure follows a similar process as the standard procedure, with a few important differences.
+The simplified reporting procedure follows a similar process as the standard procedure, with a few important differences.
 Instead of a State party submitting a State report to begin the review process, the treaty body prepares a "List of Issues Prior to Reporting" (LOIPR) for the State Party's consideration.
 The LOIPR allows the Committee to request information from the State and to raise questions on specific issues.
 Some treaty bodies allow civil society groups to submit written reports for consideration prior to the preparation of the LOIPR.
 After the submission of the LOIPR, the State party responds to the list of issues in writing.
 These responses serve as the formal State report.
 During the interactive session, the committee considers the State's responses.
 The simplified procedure encourages States to use the List of Issues as a guide for meeting reporting obligations by producing more focused submissions.
-After the State Party submits its report responding to the LOIPR, the State Party in Committee session, issues its concluding observations and recommendations, and monitors the State Party's implementation of the recommendations in the years to follow.
+After the State Party submits its report responding to the LOIPR, the rest of the process follows the same structure as the standard reporting procedure.
+The treaty body examines the State Party in Committee session, issues its concluding observations and recommendations, and monitors the State Party's implementation of the recommendations in the years to follow.
 The State Party's next report is requested to address the concluding observations and the State Party's implementation of the treaty body's recommendations.